-At the Media Lab, the future is lived, not imagined.
-In a world where radical technology advances are taken for granted, Media Lab researchers design technologies for people to create a better future.
+In a world where radical advances in technology are taken for granted, Media Lab researchers design technologies for people to create a better future.

-The idea for the Media Lab came into being in 1980 by Professor Nicholas Negroponte and former MIT President and Science Advisor to President John F. Kennedy, Jerome Wiesner.
-The Lab grew out of the work of MIT's Architecture Machine Group, and remains within MIT's School of Architecture and Planning.
+The Media Lab came into being in 1980 through the efforts of Professor Nicholas Negroponte and former MIT President and Science Advisor to President John F. Kennedy, Jerome Wiesner.
+The Lab grew out of the work of MIT's Architecture Machine Group, and remains within MIT's School of Architecture + Planning.

-Now, in its third decade, the Media Lab continues to check traditional disciplines at the door.
-Future-obsessed product designers, nanotechnologists, data-visualization experts, industry researchers, and pioneers of computer interfaces work side by side to tirelessly invent—and reinvent—how humans experience, and can be aided by, technology.
+Now, in its fourth decade, the Media Lab continues to check traditional disciplines at the door.
+Product designers, nanotechnologists, data-visualization experts, industry researchers, and pioneers of computer interfaces work side by side to invent—and reinvent—how humans experience, and can be aided by, technology.